-The links and references below all relate to some aspect of the valley, ranging from an in-depth account of the Cheadle coal field to pub opening times and terrible poetry.
+The links and references below all relate to some aspect of the valley, ranging from an in-depth account of the Cheadle Coal Field to pub recommendations (which may go out of date) and terrible poetry.

 This site contains precious little by way of original research and I think, having spent almost no time pouring over original sources, that it's important to acknowledge the people who have.